A Report from PMA, February 1998

 SONY

-Sony DKC-ST5 CameraSony showed a camera set-up for studio portraiture, though it would also be suitable for many other commercial and scientific applications, though it is not portable and lacks view camera movements.
+showed a camera set-up for studio portraiture, though it would also

 The back of the DKC-ST5 has a cluster of professional video connectors.
 This and a large zoom lens confirm that its origins are in the broadcast television market, which Sony knows so well.

 A thick multi-cored cable connects the camera head to a separate Processor Unit.
-The VCL-1205BYS zoom lens has a focal length of 12.5-63mm (35mm film equivalent 50-252mm) and an aperture range of ƒ2 to ƒ16.
+The VCL-1205BYS zoom lens has a focal length of 12.5-63mm (35mm film equivalent 50-252mm) and an aperture range of 2 to 16.
 The camera head produces a portrait (upright) image when mounted horizontally.
 There is no integral viewfinder - any video monitor can be used.
 Sony were using a large flat-screen colour LCD fixed to the tripod.
 The camera is triggered using a hand-held wired remote control.
 Like the best broadcast television cameras, the DKC-ST5 uses three CCD chips - one each for red, green and blue - mounted on a prism block which analyzes the light.
 The chips are two-thirds inch 1.4 megapixel progressive scan, mounted with diagonal spatial offset, a technique which enables the resolution to be interpolated to produce a 2,560 x 2,048 pixel image.

 Left: The Sony DKC-ST5 set up for portraiture.
 Right: The camera's 3 chip sensor mounted on a prism.